Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/tutorials/linux-server-guide/omegga-guide.md

 ## What you will need
 ### Hardware
 - at least 2 CPU cores
-- at least 2 GB of RAM.
+- at least 2 GB of RAM

 ### Software
 - a Linux server (either a physical server or a Windows 11 machine running WSL will work) with Ubuntu installed